ojasvi-shah/Advanced-Physical-Design-Using-OpenLANE--Ojasvi-Shah/DAY 2.md

 ### Review Floorplan Files and Steps to Review Floorplan

 4. After running floorplan as above, it will produce a result that will be stored in the form of a design exchange format - and will contain the area of the Die as well as positions.The die area in this file is in database units and 1 micron is equivalent to 1000 database units.
-Area of die = (554570/1000) microns * (565290/1000) microns = 311829.1653 sq. um.
+Area of die = (554570/1000) microns * (565290/1000) microns = 311829.1653 sq. µm.

 ### Review Floorplan Layout in Magic